rails/rails/guides/source/migrations.md

 ### Resetting the Database

-The `rake db:reset` task will drop the database, recreate it and load the current schema into it.
+The `rake db:reset` task will drop the database and set it up again.
+This is functionally eqivalent to `rake db:drop db:setup`

 NOTE: This is not the same as running all the migrations.
 It will only use the contents of the current schema.rb file.
 If a migration can't be rolled back,